semantic-hallucinations/chad_sight_scrapper/README.md

 # chad_sight_scrapper
-python+selenium reviews scrapper for sights
+python+selenium reviews scrapper for sights from link, or from json requied type